NFL insider outlines Keenan Allen's stance on future with Bears

 NFL: Chicago Bears at San Francisco 49ers - Source: Imagn

 The Bears' receiver room presents both opportunities and challenges.
 D.J.
-Moore and Rome Odunze project as the top two options.
-All three aimed for 1,000-yard seasons in 2024 but fell short of that mark.
+Moore and Rome Odunze are the top two options, but both fell short of 1,000-yard seasons in 2024.

-Ben Johnson's arrival as offensive coordinator brings a different perspective.
+Ben Johnson's arrival as head coach could revitalize the offense.
 His Lions teams rarely featured three high-volume receivers.
 No third receiver topped 500 yards during his tenure in Detroit.

 Market forces will play a crucial role.
 Allen's previous $18.1 million salary needs adjustment.
 Similar veterans like Tyler Lockett ($29.6 million/2 years) and DeAndre Hopkins ($26 million/2 years) provide recent contract benchmarks.